ArthurWeb3/Student-Club-118W/README.md

 **(Mar.
 18):
 Added a calendar html/javascript system with ability to add events. <br>
 **(Mar.
 20):
 Change "event_files" folder to "event_files_al" to match project format.
-Updated events.html to match new href.
+Updated events.html to match new href. <br>
 **(Apr.
 2):
 Updated event.html to include a textbox underneath the calendar, updated style.css to give that textbox a design.